recursionpharma/anonymous-slack/README.md

     git push heroku master

 Success!
-Now if you direct-message @slackbot with a message like the following:
+Now if you send a message in any channel, public or private, like the following:

     /anon @somebodyelse hey, guess who?

-@somebodyelse gets a message like this:
+That message will be suppressed, and @somebodyelse gets a message like this:

     an anonymous capybara says: hey, guess who?